amcajal/ermon/README.md

 ---

 ### Installation
 **Ermon** does not need to be installed.
-Just download the [executable](https://github.com/amcajal/ermon/tree/master/executable), (PUT A DOWNLOAD LINK IN GITHUB TO_DO) and double click on it, like any other desktop icon.
+Just download the [executable](https://github.com/amcajal/ermon/blob/master/Ermon.jar?raw=true) -dont worry if the anti-virus warns you- and double click on it, like any other desktop icon.

 ![up](https://github.com/amcajal/ermon/blob/master/Images/up.png)[Back to user index](#user-section-index)